Azure-Samples/ms-identity-javascript-angular-tutorial/.github/ISSUE_TEMPLATE.md

     - [ ] 5-2) Call a web API using Security Groups
     - [ ] 6-1) Call a multi-tenant web API
     - [ ] 7-1) Call Microsoft Graph using on-behalf-of flow
-    - [ ] 7-2) Call a web API using Proof of Possession tokens
 ```

 ## This issue is for a